State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 Handling angry employees is not a very pleasant experience, but it is very crucial to handle them calmly and defuse the situation.
 While there are plenty of reasons for employees’ aggression, be it a toxic work environment or a disagreement with a colleague, what matters is how a manager or an HR professional handles it without sabotaging the relationship with them.

 Employees have been through a lot in the last two years; extended working hours, extreme burnout, and increased healthcare responsibilities of family members.
-In such a scenario, it is important for managers to know how to deal with angry employees.
+In such a scenario, managers need to know how to deal with angry employees.

-Though every organisation has their own policies and procedures to handle situations, some tactics can be extremely helpful in keeping things under control.
+Though every organization has its policies and procedures to handle situations, some tactics can be extremely helpful in keeping things under control.

-This article will provide you with some tips on how to deal with angry employees in a professional manner.
+This article will provide you with some tips on how to deal with angry employees professionally.

 Here are 8 tips on how to deal with angry employees as a manager.
 Hopefully, you’ll never have to use them!

-Usually managers also tend to lose their cool when the employees behave in an irate manner.
+Usually, managers also tend to lose their cool when the employees behave in an irate manner.
 But managers cannot lose their cool and behave irrationally.
-Staff at the workplace observes how the managers handle the anger directed at them and if the manager loses his cool, it might have an unpleasant effect on the entire workplace.
+Staff at the workplace observe how the managers handle the anger directed at them and if the manager loses his cool, it might have an unpleasant effect on the entire workplace.

 Avoid yelling and swearing.
 Remain calm and deal with the situation like a professional.